wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/optimize-model-power-bi/includes/7-lab.md

 	The **Targets | TargetMonth** presents the same hierarchy.
 These hierarchies were not created by you.
 They are created automatically.
 There is a problem, however.
 The Adventure Works financial year commences on July 1 of each year.
 But, the date hierarchy year commences on January 1 of each year.

-	You will now turn this automatic behavior off.
+	You will now turn off this automatic behavior.
 In **Lab 06A**, you will use DAX to create a date table, and configure it define the Adventure Works' calendar.

 1. To turn off auto/date time, click the **File** ribbon tab to open the backstage view.